Entrepreneurship and Intellectual Property Clinic

 - Coordinate with community organizations to provide educational and governance training to nonprofits, nonprofit boards, and potential nonprofit donors.

-Intellectual Property & Nonprofit Organizations Clinic students and faculty recently:
+Entrepreneurship and Intellectual Property Clinic students and faculty recently:

 - Conducted a patent search and drafted an opinion on the scope of patent protection available for a client's new consumer product.